Anirban166/GRE-words/README.md

-A list of GRE words I prepared based on some criteria to remember:
+A list of GRE words (packed with synonyms) I prepared based on some criteria to remember:

 1) Characteristics:
 - Courageous: Mettlesome, Plucky, Intrepid (fearless, opp. pusillanimous), Audacious (bold, taking risks)